amazingrando/questsrd/src/markdown/1-rules.md

 When a player spends AP to activate an ability, they must immediately deduct it from their adventure point balance.

-3

-Activation costs look like this.
+<span class="adventure-points">3</span> Activation costs look like this.
 (This ability would cost 3 AP to use.)

 Some abilities can be used in different ways and have multiple activation costs.
 Take the example below:

-2

-You create a small bolt of flame.
+<span class="adventure-points">2</span> You create a small bolt of flame.

-4

-You create a huge fireball.
+<span class="adventure-points">4</span> You create a huge fireball.

 In this example, a player could spend 2 AP to create a small bolt of flame, or instead spend 4 AP to create a huge fireball.
-If an activation cost has an �X,� it means the player may choose how much AP to spend on the ability.
+If an activation cost has an "X," it means the player may choose how much AP to spend on the ability.

-the spy's toolkit
+## the spy's toolkit

 The Spy is a master of practical means and is the only role that can craft bespoke magical items.
 These items are listed in the catalog alongside abilities, and the Spy can acquire them at the end of a session like players can any other ability.
 However, these items can be lost or broken like any other object.
 The Spy may spend 2 AP to rebuild a lost or broken item.
 Items must be rebuilt during downtime in the story.

 Other creatures may hold the Spy's items, but only the Spy can activate their magic capabilities.

-�at the table�
+## "at the table"

 If an ability asks a player to do some.thing at the table, that means doing it in the real world.
 If they can't do it, that's okay; they may ask another player to assist them, or just ignore the require.ment.

 If someone is uncomfortable performing one of the game's abilities, like reading poetry, they may describe how their character performs the ability instead of doing it themselves.

-�roll the die�
+## "roll the die"

 If this badge appears in an ability, it means the player must to roll the die to see what happens when the ability is used.

-roll the die
+<span class="rollthedie">roll the die</span>

 As usual, the Guide will decide what the consequences of the die roll are.
 But if an ability lists its own set of special consequences, the Guide will use those instead.

-important keywords
+## important keywords

-objects.
-Any inanimate thing in a scene, like a door or a chair.
+<span class="keywords">objects.<span> Any inanimate thing in a scene, like a door or a chair.

-creatures.
-Any sentient being, including both NPCs and player characters.
-People, humans, dogs, aliens, talking trees � yes, anything.
+<span class="keywords">creatures.</span> Any sentient being, including both NPCs and player characters.
+People, humans, dogs, aliens, talking trees — yes, anything.

-non-player characters (npcs).
-Any creature played by the Guide.
+<span class="keywords">non-player characters (npcs).</span> Any creature played by the Guide.

-spirits.
-Ethereal creatures who do not have physical bodies.
+<span class="keywords">spirits.</span> Ethereal creatures who do not have physical bodies.
 Think of them like ghosts who float through the world.
 Many spirits are invisible.

-animals.
-Sentient creatures without self-awareness or personhood, like cats, dogs, giant eagles, and insects.
+<span class="keywords">animals.</span> Sentient creatures without self-awareness or personhood, like cats, dogs, giant eagles, and insects.

-bosses.
-Unique creatures of power, intellect, or importance who are resistant to some abilities.
+<span class="keywords">bosses.</span> Unique creatures of power, intellect, or importance who are resistant to some abilities.

-minions.
-Creatures that are more power.ful than average, like a villain's groupies or the town guard.
+<span class="keywords">minions.</span> Creatures that are more power.ful than average, like a villain's groupies or the town guard.

-commoners.
-Normal people, common animals, or other average creatures.
+<span class="keywords">commoners.</span> Normal people, common animals, or other average creatures.
 Think of them like extras in the back.ground of a movie.

-plane.
-A discrete location in the omniverse.
+<span class="keywords">plane.</span> A discrete location in the omniverse.

-buying things
+## buying things

-basic goods
+### basic goods

 Players can meet their basic needs in most places without having to pay for them.
 This includes things of average quality that their character needs as a matter of routine, like food and drink, a modest dwelling, and inexpensive items, like the things that stock the shelves of a convenience store.

 Here are some examples of basic items that players can get most places without paying for them:

-..

-A modest meal at a restaurant.
+- A modest meal at a restaurant.

-..

-An average dwelling, like an apart.ment.
+- An average dwelling, like an apart.ment.

-..

-Room and board at an inn.
+- Room and board at an inn.

-..

-Riding fare for public transit.
+- Riding fare for public transit.

-..

-Common clothes.
+- Common clothes.

-..

-Mundane items, like string, ink, postage, candles, firewood, groceries, and small tools.
+- Mundane items, like string, ink, postage, candles, firewood, groceries, and small tools.

 There's no exhaustive list of what counts as a basic good, and what qualifies depends on the context of the scene.
 For example, if the players are in a hostile town where the locals really don't like them, they may try to charge the players for things that they can get for free elsewhere.
 The Guide is responsible for deciding whether something qualifies as a basic good.

-trading
+### trading

 If the players want something valuable, like a shiny sword from a merchant or a room in a fancy hotel, they might have to trade one of their own valuable posses.sions for it.
 There is no money in Quest, only the items of value that players carry.